Paul von Hindenburg: Second presidency

 By January 1932, at the age of 84, Hindenburg was vacillating about running for a second term.
-Brüning recalled that once the president came to meet him at the railway station, but failed to recognize him.
+Brüning recalled that once the president came to meet him at the railway station, but failed to recognise him.
 On the other hand, Franz von Papen, a later chancellor, found that despite minor lapses with his short-term memory, the president remained competent until his last days.
 Hindenburg was persuaded to run by the Kamarilla (his son Oskar, Groener, Meissner and Schleicher), and supported by the Centre Party, the Deutsche Volkspartei (DVP) and the Social Democratic Party of Germany (SPD), which regarded him as the only hope of defeating Hitler.
-His fighting spirit was evoked by Nazi taunts when he appeared in public and in a few weeks three million Germans signed a petition urging him to carry on.
+His fighting spirit was evoked by Nazi taunts when he appeared in public and in a few weeks, three million Germans signed a petition urging him to carry on.
 Brüning proposed to the Reichstag that in light of the still-escalating economic disaster — now some of the largest banks had failed — the election should be postponed for two years, which would have required a two-thirds assent, to which the Nazis would never agree.
 Hitler was to be one of his opponents in the election.
-Hindenburg left most campaigning to others; in his single radio address he stressed the need for unity.
+Hindenburg left most campaigning to others; in his single radio address, he stressed the need for unity.
 "I recall the spirit of 1914, and the mood at the front, which asked about the man, and not about his class or party."
 Hitler campaigned vigorously throughout Germany in the first round of voting and the runoff.